larsonjj/generator-yeogurt/README.md

 Builds out an optimized site through compilation of preprocessors (Jade, Sass, etc), minification of CSS and HTML, uglification of Javascript, optimization of images, and processing of [usemin blocks](Usemin blocks).
 All files created from this task are put in the `{project root}/dist/` folder.

 ### `grunt test`
-Runs JSHint and Karma to lint and run JavaScript tests, respectively.
+Runs ESLint and Karma to lint and run JavaScript tests, respectively.

 **Extra Task Target(s)**